kkennymore/kqb-model/README.md

-# KQBModel.js
+# KQBModel ORM

-`KQBModel` is a **chainable query builder and CRUD abstraction** for Node.js.
+`KQBModel ORM` is a **chainable query builder and CRUD abstraction** for Node.js.
 It’s designed to be **extended** into application-specific models, making it easy to write clean, reusable database queries without repetitive SQL.

-`KQBModel` provides a clean, object-oriented interface for building SQL queries and performing CRUD operations in Node.js.
+`KQBModel ORM` provides a clean, object-oriented interface for building SQL queries and performing CRUD operations in Node.js.
 Designed with developers from OOP and Laravel backgrounds in mind, it offers:

 - Chainable query builder methods (`select`, `where`, `join`, `groupBy`, etc.) similar to Eloquent.